SAP-samples/partner-reference-application/Tutorials/33c-B1-Integration-With-Cloud-Connector.md

     - Set the Access Policy to _Path and all Sub-Paths_.
     - Leave the other configuration unchanged.

-> Note: More details about the configuration of the system mapping in the Cloud Connector are described in the SAP Help document [Configure Access Control (HTTP)](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/configure-access-control-http).
+> Note: More details about the configuration of the system mapping in the Cloud Connector are described in [Configure Access Control (HTTP)](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/configure-access-control-http) on SAP Help Portal.

 ## Set Up Destinations to Connect the SAP BTP Application to SAP Business One

-[HTTP Destinations](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/http-destinations) can be configured in the subaccounts of the SAP Business Technology Platform.
+[HTTP destinations](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/http-destinations) can be configured in the subaccounts of the SAP Business Technology Platform.
 They can be used to connect your application to the internet, as well as to an on-premise system.
 To setup a destination, follow these steps:
 1. Open your SAP BTP consumer subaccount.
 2. Go to *Connectivity* and choose *Destinations*.
 3. Create the following destinations: